MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 For the preview version:

-- Run [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner) one time after you have upgraded the Azure Information Protection client from the general availability version 1.29.5.0, or earlier.
+- Run [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner) after you have upgraded the Azure Information Protection client from the general availability version 1.29.5.0, or earlier.
 Your configuration settings for the scanner and repositories will be retained.
 Running this cmdlet is required to update the database schema for the scanner and if required, the scanner service account is also granted delete permissions for the scanner database.

     Until you run this update cmdlet, the scanner does not run and you typically see Event ID **1000** in the Windows event log, with the following error message: **Invalid object name 'ScannerStatus'**.